Please change orientation

-The Wyckoff House Museum in Brooklyn (c.1650) is the site of New York State’s oldest house, and the first landmark designated by the Landmarks Preservation Commission in 1968.
-In 2011, nARCHITECTS was awarded the commission to design a new Cultural Education building and landscape for its one-acre site with the goal of communicating the Dutch experience in Brooklyn and its roots in the founding of America.
+The Wyckoff House Museum in Brooklyn (c.
+1650) is the site of the oldest house in the state of New York, and the first landmark designated by the Landmarks Preservation Commission, in 1968.
+In 2011, nARCHITECTS was awarded the commission to design a new cultural education building and landscape for its one-acre site with the goal of communicating the Dutch experience in Brooklyn and its roots in the founding of America.

-Conceived as a portal between its present-day environment and historical site, the building is designed to act as a buffer to a noisy and heterogeneous context, guiding visitors into a covered area with a strong visual connection to the House.
+Conceived as a portal between its present-day environment and historical site, the building acts as a buffer from a noisy and heterogeneous context, guiding visitors into a covered area with a strong visual connection to the house.
 In addition to providing access to public programs and administration, the portal shelters a variety of outdoor programs, housed in two separate volumes that bring to mind the farm buildings previously on the site.

-In a direct reference to a china cabinet in the House – in which an orange interior is revealed behind a dark exterior – the building’s dark zinc cladding is contrasted by the portal’s bright and thematically colored interior, clad in orange glazed terracotta panels.
+In a direct reference to a china cabinet in the house – in which an orange interior is revealed behind a dark exterior – the building’s dark zinc exterior stands in contrast to the bright and thematically colored interior surfaces of the portal, which is clad in orange glazed terra cotta panels.

-One can choose to bypass the gallery and admin, and head directly to the Wyckoff House.
+One can choose to bypass the gallery and administration spaces and head directly to the Wyckoff House.

-Client: NYC Department of Parks, commissioned through the DDC’s Design Excellence Program
+Client: New York City Department of Parks, commissioned through the Department of Design and Construction’s Design Excellence Program

 Location: East Flatbush, Brooklyn, NY